 - Rib Pain

-Some of the most common anxiety symptoms are also chest related, like chest pains, rapid heartbeat, and trouble breathing, so be sure and review that section as well for other anxiety symptoms of the chest.
+Some of the most common anxiety symptoms include chest pains, rapid heartbeat, and trouble breathing, so be sure and review that section as well for other anxiety symptoms of the chest.

 Right below the chest is your abdomen, which houses your stomach and has some of the most sensitive muscles in your entire body.
-Those that struggle with stress regularly have abdominal pain, and other conditions due to the tensing of the muscles, and the balance of the digestive system.
-Symptoms include:
+Those that struggle with stress regularly have abdominal pain, and other conditions, which include:

 Of course, symptoms are not limited to those parts of the upper body.
 You may also find that you have a variety of additional symptoms, including: